 A primary component of the Issuer's operations is labor.
 The Issuer competes with other employers in the market for hourly workers and may be subject to higher labor costs as a result of such competition.
 The Issuer devotes significant resources to recruiting and training team members, as its success depends, in part, upon its ability to attract, motivate and retain qualified employees.
+However, unlike most other types of restaurants that are highly dependent on individual chefs, the hot pot business depends mainly on great soup base formulas, high quality ingredients and innovative fresh produce.
+Such core competency is centrally managed by the executive team.
+Therefore, the performance of the restaurant does not depend heavily on selected personnel at the store level - store managers and service can be recruited and trained.

-If the Issuer is unable to recruit and retain sufficiently qualified personnel, the business and its growth could be adversely affected.
+Nonetheless, if the Issuer is unable to recruit and retain sufficiently qualified personnel, the business and its growth could be adversely affected.
 Any material increases in employee turnover rates or any employee dissatisfaction could have a material adverse effect on the Issuer's business and results of operations.
 The Issuer may sustain an increase in operating costs if it pays increased compensation or benefits to its employees.
 The Issuer must follow various federal and state labor laws, including but not limited to employee classifications as exempt or non-exempt, unemployment tax rates, workers' compensation rates, citizenship requirements and other wage and benefit requirements for employees classified as non-exempt.
 The Issuer may be adversely affected by legal or governmental proceedings brought by or on behalf of its employees or guests.
 Although the Issuer requires all workers to provide government-specified documentation evidencing employment eligibility, some employees may, without the Issuer's knowledge, be unauthorized workers.
 If any of the Issuer's workers are found to be unauthorized, the Issuer may experience adverse publicity that negatively impacts their ability to hire and keep qualified employees.
 Termination of a significant number of employees who were unauthorized employees may disrupt the Issuer's operations, cause temporary increases in labor costs as new employees are trained and result in additional negative publicity.
 The Issuer could also become subject to fines, penalties and other costs related to claims that the Issuer did not fully comply with all record-keeping obligations of federal and state immigration compliance laws.
 These factors may have a material adverse effect on the Issuer's business, financial condition and results of operations.